newrelic/infra-integrations/README.md

 starting with a reduced number of developers.
-The decision to use a single package for installing all our integrations, and a mono-repository to host the code, was something that made sense at the time; however, now the circumstances are very different, we have significally increased the number of integrations and the people working on them, which made us switch to an approach based on individual repositories and packages per integration, this allows us more control, faster delivery, it's easier to maintain and causes less errors.
+The decision to use a single package for installing all our integrations, and a mono-repository to host the code, was something that made sense at the time; however, now the circumstances are very different, we have significantly increased the number of integrations and the people working on them, which made us switch to an approach based on individual repositories and packages per integration, this allows us more control, faster delivery, it's easier to maintain and causes less errors.

 Since version `1.7.0` this package started using the individual integration package under the hood.
-We reached a point where we think this monorepository has outlived its usefulness.
+We reached a point where we think this mono-repository has outlived its usefulness.
 We want to encourage users to move on to the individual packages, that's why we decided to stop updating it, and no new versions of it will be released in the future.